Property Assessment Notices

-Final Property Tax Payments will be due and payable on or before August 1, 2019.
-Property tax notices will be sent out by July 1, 2019.
+Final property taxes will be due and payable on or before August 22.
+Final Property tax notices will be mailed July 22, 2020 and emailed to the email distribution list.

 Taxes must be paid